opengisch/QField-docs/documentation/how-to/digitize.en.md

 ### Freehand digitizing

-The freehand digitizing mode allows users to \'draw\' lines and polygons using their stylus/pen or mouse.
-The mode is available for line/polygon feature additions as well as the geometry editor\'s rings tool.
+The freehand digitizing mode allows users to "draw" lines and polygons using their styluspen or mouse.
+The mode is available for line / polygon feature additions as well as the geometry editor's rings tool.

 The freehand digitizing mode is activated through a new toolbar button which appears when QField is set to editing mode and a line or polygon